erikmoberg/Flat-Icon-Maker/README.md

+# Note: This project is not being maintained and may contain packages with security vulnerabilities.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>